ShafaghRastegari/Multiple-Couriers-Planning/README.md

 ```bash
 python solver.py -a MIP -n <number_instances>
 ```
-- `<number_instances>`: Use 0 to run all 21 instances, or -1 first 10 instances, otherwise specify the number of instance that you want.
+- `<number_instances>`: Use 0 to run all 21 instances, or -1 for first 10 instances, otherwise specify the number of instance that you want.

 **Example**